Royal Air Force Mountain Rescue Service: Early years

-The RAF allowed female RAFMRS team members for the first time in 1994, when the then Inspector of Land Rescue, Squadron Leader Brian Canfer, tired of having to rationalize excluding women to a UK parliamentary all-party group, agreed to a trial of female volunteers.
+The RAF allowed female RAFMRS team members for the first time in 1994, when the then Inspector of Land Rescue, Squadron Leader Brian Canfer, tired of having to rationalise excluding women to a UK parliamentary all-party group, agreed to a trial of female volunteers.
 Advice from the Dutch fire service at the time was that they be accepted, but on utterly equal terms regarding physical fitness and mountaineering requirements.

-Since their formation, the teams have rescued thousands of civilian walkers and climbers and responded to hundreds of aircraft crashes.
+Since their formation, the teams have rescued thousands of civilian walkers and climbers, and responded to hundreds of aircraft crashes.
 Perhaps the most famous call-out of all was for the crash of Pan Am Flight 103 over Lockerbie, Scotland in 1988, also known as the Lockerbie Air Disaster.
 This terrorist incident resulted in the scattering of human remains over a wide swath of southern Scotland.
-The call-out involved four of the six teams then in existence and "stretched the personnel involved to the limits".
-Psychological effects on RAF MR troops that took part in the call-out were described in "Trauma" by Professor Gordon Turnbull, who was an RAF psychiatrist with personal knowledge of RAF MR.
+The call-out involved four of the six teams then in existence, and "stretched the personnel involved to the limits".
+Psychological effects on RAF MR troops that took part in the call-out were described in 'Trauma' by Professor Gordon Turnbull, who was an RAF psychiatrist with personal knowledge of RAF MR.